Menu

 REGISTRATION IS REQUIRED.

+This project is currently open to members* but we will be happy to open it up to guests of space allows approximately one week prior to the project date.
 Please only sign up if you know you can attend.
 We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.

 Amanda Barnhart